bje-/PatH-finder/README.md

 ![Solar Pathfinder image](https://www.solarpathfinder.com/images/spf/works/dome_reflect.jpg)

-The Excel spreadsheet in this repository is a modified version of the spreadsheet supplied by the [Passive House Institute US](http://www.phius.org/).
+The Excel spreadsheet in this repository is a modified version of the spreadsheet produced by the [Passive House Institute US](http://www.phius.org/).
 This modified version includes the sunpath diagram data for the southern hemisphere.
 Thank you to [The SolarPathfinder Company](https://www.solarpathfinder.com) for